MajestyV/GitTutorial/README.md

-# GitTest - A test project for project management via Github
+# GitTutorial - A tutorial project for project management via Git

 ## I. 简介